lovbackan/Yrgopelago/README.md

 # Instructions

-Please view this site on desktop since i have not made it with the mobile first approach due to time limit!
+Please view this site on desktop since our assignment was not to make the site responsive!

 # Deployment